 Another Triple Crown For Pederson

-Instead of retiring in 1991 like he had threatened to do Ross “Rollerball” Pederson chalked up another 3 for 3 nationals season by claming the title in the 125, 250 and 500cc Classes.
+Instead of retiring in 1991 like he had threatened to do Ross “Rollerball” Pederson chalked up another 3 for 3 nationals season by claiming the title in the 125, 250 and 500cc Classes.
 The Medicine Hat Alberta native, at 30 one of the oldest Expert Riders on the track, is still a match for the young hot shots out to dethrone him.

-The Rollerball’s detractors will of course point out the fact that defending overall champion Carl Vaillancourt’s absence from a number of nationals contributed to the Albertan’s Three class dominance in 1991.
+The Rollerball’s detractors will of course point out the fact that defending overall champion Carl Vaillancourt’s absence from a number of nationals contributed to the Albertan’s three class dominance in 1991.

 Maybe so, But Pederson’s superiority over Vaillancourt in the 1990 125 and 250cc Nationals (he didn’t compete in the open class that year) doesn’t leave much to the imagination.
 The Albertan, despite his advanced age, in circa 1991 is still the best Canada has in the way of motocross.

-Injuries take their Toll.
+Injuries take their toll.
 Esso/Honda Canada’s Carl Vaillancourt wasn’t the only top ten rider who struggled through last season with physical problems.

 Machine Racing/Honda Canada’s Jeff Surwall rode the entire season with a fractured knee.
 He still managed to hang on to a top five plate, dropping only one position from #3 to #4 Surwall’s tough-as-nails attitude saw him grin and bear it through the Ontario Championships and win the title in all three classes, however.